rust-lang/blog.rust-lang.org/posts/2018-12-06-call-for-rust-2019-roadmap-blogposts.md

+---
+layout: post
-# A call for Rust 2019 Roadmap blog posts
+title: "A call for Rust 2019 Roadmap blog posts"
+author: The Rust Core Team
+---

 It's almost 2019!
 As such, the Rust team needs to create a roadmap for Rust's development next year.
 At the highest level, Rust's development process looks